Higher-order topological phases protected by noninvertible and subsystem symmetries: Noninvertible higher-order subsystem symmetry-protected topological phases: Corner modes

-The $\mathbb{Z}_2$ subsystem symmetries are spontaneously broken in the SSSB phase.
-We can analyze the unbroken symmetries. $\hat{\rm V}^{(2)}_{\mathbb{Z}_2}$ is a possible anomaly-free unbroken symmetry.
-It turns out that diagonal combinations that involve $\hat{\rm V}^{(2)}_{\mathbb{Z}_2}$ and any adjacent parallel subsystem symmetry lines are anomalous (we refer the reader to Appendix~\ref{sec:anomaly} for an analysis of anomalous symmetries). $\mathrm{V}_{\mathbb{Z}_2}^{(2)} \hat{\eta}$ where $\hat{\eta}=\prod_{j=1}^L\hat{\eta}^x_j$ is the global part of the subsystem symmetry is likely anomaly-free and could realize a non-invertible higher-order SSPT distinct from the cluster state~\eqref{eq:Z2SSPTHam} in $2+1$D. We leave the construction of the corresponding non-invertible SSPT phase and its interface with cluster state to future exploration.
+$\mathrm{V}_{\mathbb{Z}_2}^{(2)} \hat{\eta}$ where $\hat{\eta}=\prod_{j=1}^L\hat{\eta}^x_j$ is the global part of the subsystem symmetry is anomaly-free and could realize a noninvertible higher-order SSPT distinct from the cluster state~\eqref{eq:Z2SSPTHam} in $2+1$D. See Appendix~\ref{sec:nonanomalousZ2} for the construction of a short-range entangled state symmetric under $\mathrm{V}_{\mathbb{Z}_2}^{(2)} \hat{\eta}$.
+We leave the construction of the corresponding noninvertible SSPT phase and its interface with cluster state to future exploration.